networkservicemesh/networkservicemesh/controlplane/docs/Debug.md

 * `make docker-debug-nsc` - debug of *controlplane/cmd/ncs*
 * `make docker-debug-nse` - debuf of *controlplane/cmd/nsmd*

-After docker image will be build and run, DLV will start it in listening mode on port 40000, so it will be required to forward a port using:
+After docker image will be build and run, DLV will start it in listening mode on port 40000:

 <pre>
 Successfully built xxxxxxx